By Faye C.

 Options for home education in the teen years

 There’s no one true way to home educate a teenager, just as there’s no one right way to educate a younger child or adult.
 If you’ve been home educating all along, you don’t have to change what you do, but be sure to remain receptive to any changes your child may wish to make.
 Some teens may prefer to be completely self-directed, others may feel happier with a parent outlining tasks.
 It all comes down to doing what works best for your child.

 You may feel a bit nervous about covering certain subject areas or providing opportunities for your teen.
 Some options which may work for your family include:

 - Sign up to online courses.
-Some online short courses are free, such as those run by the Open2Study arm of Open Universities Australia, or very low cost if on sale.
+Some online short courses are free, or very low cost if on sale.
 Look in to MOOCs.